IMPACTED DIESEL MERCEDES VEHICLES

 • On 30 September 2020, the defendants appeared in the proceedings before the Amsterdam district court.

-• On 30 December 2020 both Car Claim and Stichting Emission Claim, another foundation, also served writs of summons against Mercedes, and in the case of Car Claim, also the car dealers.
+• On 30 December 2020 both Car Claim and Stichting Emission Claim, another foundation, also served writs of summons against Mercedes, and in the case of Car Claim, the car dealers.

 • On 21 April 2021, the court adopted the procedural order.
 The procedural order can be found here.
 The first phase of the proceedings will deal with jurisdiction of the Amsterdam court and applicability of the (new) collective action law, the WAMCA.